Wayside: A Serial Novel - Episode 4

 “That’s the million-dollar question here.”
 She cocked her head, raised her eyebrows.

+"Hm."
+Aileen pressed her lips together, then parted them into a smug grin.
 “So you believe Waysiders are cognitively superior?”

 “This has nothing to do with what I think.
 These are objective facts.
 You can find the data on our website.”

-“Our healthcare workers who risked their lives during the height of the pandemic are now being stigmatized as having brain damage, and you’ve built a company to profit off the challenges they’re facing with their own health.
+"So... our healthcare workers who risked their lives during the height of the pandemic are now being stigmatized as having brain damage, and you’ve built a company to profit off the challenges they’re facing with their own health.
 Don’t you think it’s unethical?”

 “Far from it, Aileen.
 Healthcare workers have had disproportionately higher levels of exposure to the virus than the general public and are among the most impacted by the enduring effects of Covid.
-You’re correct, they showed tremendous heroism during some of the darkest days our nation has ever seen – which is why they deserve our help now.
+You’re correct, they showed tremendous heroism during some of the darkest days the world has ever seen – which is why they deserve our help now.
 They want to protect their patients from errors and keep them safe.
 They want to be able to stay in their jobs so they can provide for their own families.
 They want the hospitals that employ them to stay open because someday, they’ll need care themselves.
-Our community had a solution for their problem.
+Our community had a solution for their problems.
 We’ve helped hospitals make big improvements in quality measures, retain staff, and avoid bankruptcy and closures.
 It’s a win-win.
 In fact, we’ve had such a successful first year of operation, I’m pleased to announce that we’re going through the IPO process to become a publicly traded company.”

 At Bonfire Pavilion, thunderous applause followed Ben’s comment.
 The loud hum of collective clapping and cheering drowned out Aileen Chatleigh’s next question as she continued speaking onscreen.
 The audience quieted again once the camera returned to Ben for his answer.